iam-harry-nam/iam-harry-nam.github.io/_posts/2019-09-06-How-to-use-Null-safety.md

 title: "How to use Null safety"
 date: 2019-09-06 11:13:00 -0700
 category: Computer Language
-tag: ["NullPointerException Java Kotlin", "NullPointerException billin dollar mistake"]
+tag: ["NullPointerException Java Kotlin", "NullPointerException billion dollar mistake"]
 ---

 One of the most common errors in many programming languages, including Java, is that accessing a member without a reference value results in a null reference exception.
-In Java, this is equivalent to NullPointerException or NPE.
+In Java, this is equivalent to **NullPointerException** or **NPE**.

 `Tony Hoare` who applied NPE first time said.